FAQ

 No, dogs are not allowed on the site or on the trails.

-Online rental is mandatory at all times.
-Here's the link to get there: put link
+Online booking is mandatory at all times.
+Click here to get all the information.

 To make the most of your rental, please arrive at least 15 minutes before the start of your activity.
 Please note that the time required to make your adjustments and answer your questions is included in the duration of your rental.